stark1tty/awesome-PhD/README.md

 ### Infographics and Cheatsheets
 - [CHOOSE YOUR PLOT](https://www.linkedin.com/posts/opensourcecommunity_data-datastorytelling-datascience-activity-6879744977417592832-9y4J): No idea how to best plot your data?
 Have a look at this image.
 - [DOWNLOAD SCIENTIFIC PAPERS](https://twitter.com/AStrasser116/status/1576648460194807808?s=20&t=9Zfcge_IfN5hzMf7Dt9Pxw): Many roads lead to you being able to read a scientific paper...check your options in this handy flowchart.
 - [LATEX CHEETSHEET](https://wch.github.io/latexsheet/): This is a latex reference sheet which is geared toward writing scientific papers.
+- [LOGICAL FALLACIES](https://yourlogicalfallacyis.com/pdf/LogicalFallaciesInfographic_A1.pdf): An infographic of all major logical falacies.
 - [fNIRS CHEATSHEET](https://twitter.com/katharina_stute/status/1579119875082985472?t=ljO6m2u8XxfazCZLVhBbsg&s=19): A hitchhiker's guide to fNIRS data analysis for beginners.
 - [GITHUB CHEATSHEET](https://twitter.com/NikkiSiapno/status/1593882400983072769?t=iOvK_Nm0pe4DrpNL9C0njw&s=19): Confused by commit, stage, stash, fetch, etc. on GitHub?
 Here's the sheet for you.
 - [JUPYTER NOTEBOOK CHEATSHEET](https://www.edureka.co/blog/wp-content/uploads/2018/10/Jupyter_Notebook_CheatSheet_Edureka.pdf)